winklermw-mz/SammelsuriumMCP/README.md

 ## Docker

 The server can be run in a docker container.
 A docker file as well as a setup script `create_docker_image.sh` is available.

+## Naming

+The name of the MCP server "Sammelsurium" is German and translates roughly to "hodgepodge", which is intended to show that it is a collection of different tools.